glasgowm148/ergonaut-handbook/Ergo/Ergo-Roadmap.md

 > For an up-to-date project roadmap please see official site: https://ergoplatform.org/en/ecosystem/#Roadmap {.is-info}

+**Below was last updated in 2021 and the Ergo ecosystem how grown a lot since  then.**
 ## Ergo Foundation Updates

 Successful Ergo Foundation votes in the past month